justinjereza/FEA-MP/README.rst

 Code_Aster 12.7 (stable)
 ************************

 The following section is based on a `guide for compiling a Parallel version of Code_Aster <https://sites.google.com/site/codeastersalomemeca/home/code_asterno-heiretuka/parallel-code_aster-12-4-english>`_.
+It is assumed that all of the following programs will be built from source with the exception of packages listed under `Prerequisites`_.

-The following environmental variables should be set when building software from source:
+The following environmental variables should be set:

 * ``LDFLAGS="-L${HOME}/aster/lib"`` # Or use whatever ``PREFIX`` you are using

-The following parameters should be used to configure software that will be built from source:
+The following parameters should be used to configure software:

 * ``--prefix="${HOME}/aster"`` # Use whatever directory you want